polterguy/phosphorusfive/core/p5.ajax/README.md

 p5.ajax does not have a "Tree Ajax Control" or a "DataGrid Ajax Control", simply because it is not its responsibility to create such Controls/widgets.
-However, to create these as extension controls, utilizing the three pre-existing widgets from p5.ajax, would be very easy, and could probably be done, without having to resort to JavaScript at all.
+However, to create these as extension controls, utilizing the three pre-existing widgets from p5.ajax, would be very easy, and could easily be done, without even having to resort to JavaScript at all, if you wish.

 ## No more keeping track of your controls